 City Calendar: Click Here to View the Electronic Calendar

-On Saturday, February 4, 2017 and Saturday, February 11, 2017 at 10:00 a.m., the Warren Civic Center Library will host the free program, “Special Needs Storytime.”
+Special Needs Storytime On Saturday, May 6, 2017 at 10:00 a.m., the Warren Civic Center Library will host the free program, “Special Needs Storytime.”
 Join us for stories, songs, sensory activities, and crafts at this storytime designed for children with special needs.
+While children of all ages are welcome, the program is intended for developmental ages 2 to 5.
+Children must be accompanied by a parent or caregiver.
+Siblings are invited to join in the fun!

-On Monday, February 13, 2017 from 5:30 – 7:30 p.m., the Warren Civic Center Library will host the free program, “MakerMondays.”
+Tinker Thursdays On Thursday, May 18 from 5:30 – 7:30 p.m., the Warren Civic Center Library will host the free program, “TinkerThursdays.”
 Join us for some low-tech and creative hands-on activities in our pop-up makerspace!
+Ages 5 to 11.

 - Pothole Hotline - Call (586) 574-4584